-- A (Machinery spaces of category A) : Machinery spaces of category A as defined in SOLAS regulation II-2/3.31. - B (Other machinery spaces and pump rooms) : Spaces, other than category A machinery spaces and cargo pump rooms, containing propulsion machinery, boilers, fuel oil unit, steam and internal combustion engines, generators and major electrical machinery, oil filling stations, refrigerating, stabilizing, ventilation and air-conditioning machinery, and similar spaces, and trunks to such spaces. - C (Cargo pump rooms) : Spaces containing cargo pumps and entrances and trunks to such spaces. - D (Ro-ro cargo holds) : Ro-Ro cargo holds are Ro-Ro cargo spaces and special category spaces as defined in SOLAS regulation II-2/3.41 and 3.46. - E (Other dry cargo holds) : All spaces other than Ro-Ro cargo holds used for non-liquid cargo and trunks to such spaces. - F (Cargo tanks) : All spaces used for liquid cargo and trunks to such spaces. - G (Fuel oil tanks) : All spaces used for fuel oil (excluding cargo tanks) and trunks to such spaces. - H (Ballast water tanks) : All spaces used for ballast water and trunks to such spaces. - I (Cofferdams, voids, etc.) : Cofferdams and voids are those empty spaces between two bulkheads separating two adjacent compartments. - J (Accommodation, service) : Accommodation spaces, service spaces and control stations as defined in SOLAS regulation II-2/3.1, 3.45, 3.18 - K (Open decks) : Open deck spaces as defined in SOLAS regulation II-2/9.2.2.3.2.(5).
+- A (Machinery spaces of category A) : Machinery spaces of category A as defined in SOLAS Reg.
+II-2/3.31. - B (Other machinery spaces and pump rooms) : Spaces, other than category A machinery spaces and cargo pump rooms, containing propulsion machinery, boilers, fuel oil unit, steam and internal combustion engines, generators and major electrical machinery, oil filling stations, refrigerating, stabilizing, ventilation and air-conditioning machinery, and similar spaces, and trunks to such spaces. - C (Cargo pump rooms) : Spaces containing cargo pumps and entrances and trunks to such spaces. - D (Ro-ro cargo holds) : Ro-Ro cargo holds are Ro-Ro cargo spaces and special category spaces as defined in SOLAS Reg.
+II-2/3.41 and SOLAS Reg.
+II-2/3.46. - E (Other dry cargo holds) : All spaces other than Ro-Ro cargo holds used for non-liquid cargo and trunks to such spaces. - F (Cargo tanks) : All spaces used for liquid cargo and trunks to such spaces. - G (Fuel oil tanks) : All spaces used for fuel oil (excluding cargo tanks) and trunks to such spaces. - H (Ballast water tanks) : All spaces used for ballast water and trunks to such spaces. - I (Cofferdams, voids, etc.) : Cofferdams and voids are those empty spaces between two bulkheads separating two adjacent compartments. - J (Accommodation, service) : Accommodation spaces, service spaces and control stations as defined in SOLAS Reg.
+II-2/3.1, SOLAS Reg.
+II-2/3.45 and SOLAS Reg.
+II-2/3.18. - K (Open decks) : Open deck spaces as defined in SOLAS Reg.
+II-2/9.2.2.3.2(5).